mdp/node-at-yahoo/README.md

-### Did you know that Yahoo was hiring Node.js developers in their SF Office?
+### Did you know that Yahoo is hiring Node.js developers in their SF Office?

 We're already using Node.js in production across our site.
 The new My Yahoo, Premier League Fantasy Football, and the recently launched Yahoo Screen, are